 - Reader-friendly text layouts and digital documents make reading easier for people with dyslexia.
 If possible, texts should be made available in such a way as to be compatible with an automatic text-to-speech function and an automatic word explanation software. - Reading out texts in front of an audience may trouble students with Dyslexia.
 If possible, such students should not be asked to read a text aloud. - Writing by hand may be difficult for students with Dyslexia.
 The legibility of handwritten texts should be judged with a higher degree of tolerance as long as the text contents are still comprehensible.

 Effects on performance assessments

-Students who are affected by Dyslexia have the option of submitting an application for special arrangements with regard to performance assessments to the Disability Advisory Service.
+Students who are affected by Dyslexia have the option of submitting an application for special arrangements with regard to performance assessments (information at www.ethz.ch/disabil-ity).